 The eXtreme chips are expected to be the first chips in the market that fully support DirectX 10 (Microsoft's new set of commands to be integrated into Windows Vista), high definition videos and HDR.
 The new chips will also support many Intel technologies, such as RDR and TopVideo, and they certainly look interesting.

-We still need three details - price, performance and availability date.
-While on the date we can tell that according to Intel this is September-October, the network does not yet have independent performance tests and the recommended prices are not - we will anyway - we will update.
+We are still missing three details - price, performance and availability date.
+While regarding the date we can tell that according to Intel it is the months September-October, the network does not yet have independent performance tests and the recommended prices are not available - we will in any case - be updated.